Medical, insurance, and institutional applications: Focus on cybersecurity and privacy

 - Can DLTs contribute towards building societal trust in institutions?

-Highlights – Key considerations from the workshop included (s.
-Workshop highlights for download below for more details):
+Highlights – Key considerations from the workshop included (download Workshop highlights for more details):

 - There are various types of blockchain technologies, each with their own promises and pitfalls, and all of which are not yet technologically mature.
 It is necessary to differentiate between permission-less (public, bottom up), and permissioned (private, top down) blockchains, and the various technical details within each type.